Academic Expectations and Program Requirements

 Graduate courses not listed on a degree plan may be taken on an S/U basis.
 Only grades of A, B, C, and S are acceptable for graduate credit.

-For graduate students, grades of D, F or U (unsatisfactory) for courses on the degree plan must be absolved by repeating the courses and achieving grades of C or above or S (satisfactory).
-If a course has been taken more than once, and a grade of D or F was earned and then repeated for a grade of C or higher, the original grades of D or F will be excluded from the GPA calculation for the degree plan (if applicable) and cumulative GPA, but remain on the student’s permanent record.
+For graduate students, grades of D, F, or U for courses on the degree plan must be absolved by repeating the courses and achieving grades of C or above or S. If a course has been taken more than once, and a grade of D or F was earned and then repeated for a grade of C or higher, the original grades of D or F will be excluded from the GPA calculation for the degree plan (if applicable) and cumulative GPA, but remain on the student’s permanent record.

 Rules related to F* grades and repeat courses may be found under Student Rule 20 and on the Aggie Honor System Office website under Sanctions.
 If a minimum GPA is not attained in a reasonable length of time, a student may be dismissed from graduate studies.
-A degree-seeking graduate student may also be considered scholastically deficient if they fail to show acceptable proficiency in such other requisites for their degree as may be assigned by the graduate committee, Department, or the Graduate and Professional School (e.g., qualifying and preliminary examinations, research, writing, or a thesis, record of study, or dissertation, etc.).
+Degree-seeking graduate students may also be considered scholastically deficient if they fail to show acceptable proficiency in such other requisites for their degree as may be assigned by the student's advisory committee, department, interdisciplinary degree program, college/school, or the Graduate and Professional School (e.g., qualifying and preliminary examinations, research, writing, or a thesis, record of study, or dissertation, etc.).

-For a scholastically deficient post-baccalaureate non-degree student (G6 classification), the student’s home department shall determine eligibility, and the department is responsible for notifying the Graduate and Professional School if a registration block is to be placed on the student.
+For a scholastically deficient post-baccalaureate non-degree student (G6 Classification), the student’s home academic unit shall determine eligibility, and the academic unit is responsible for notifying the Graduate and Professional School if a registration block is to be placed on the student.

 The details of scholastic deficiency and procedures for dismissal are explained in Texas A&M University Student Rule 12.
-Departments or Colleges may adopt specific guidelines pertaining to scholastic deficiency or dismissal.
+Departments, interdisciplinary degree programs, or colleges/schools may adopt additional or higher requirements pertaining to scholastic deficiency or dismissal.

 New Graduate Student Orientation